gianni-rosato/rAV1ator/README.md

 <img src="assets/rAV1ator_video.webp" alt="rAV1ator Video Settings" width=480/>

-When you load a video file into rAV1ator, resolution & audio bitrate are set to match the source as closely as possible. rAV1ator's rav1e speed preset is set to 6 by default, with a default Quantizer level of 80.
+When you load a video file into rAV1ator, resolution & audio bitrate are set to match the source as closely as possible. rAV1ator's rav1e speed preset is set to 8 by default, with a default Quantizer level of 80.
 You can set the Quantizer level from 1 to 255 using the slider, with larger numerical values indicating smaller filesize at the expense of visual quality.
-Speed 6 offers a good balance between speed & compression efficiency at any Quantizer level; higher values will encode faster at the expense of visual quality, while lower values will encode more efficiently but more slowly.
+Speed 8 offers a good balance between speed & compression efficiency at any Quantizer level; higher values will encode faster at the expense of visual quality, while lower values will encode more efficiently but slower.

 The Photon Noise slider allows you to add artifical grain to your video to mimic its natural grain, which applies the artificial grain at decode time as a filter which makes it easier to encode grainy videos at high fidelity.
 The grain levels are based on ISO noise, so 1 would be equal to ISO 100, 24 equal to ISO 2400, etc.